 A second related approach involves selecting behaviour change tools based on the Capability, Opportunity and Motivation profiles of your audiences.
 In the chapter on knowing your audience, we noted that audiences can be segmented using many different factors, but also suggested that COM-B is an excellent framework for identifying and organising potential causes of behaviour.

 If using COM-B to understand what makes your audience(s) tick, you should definitely consider continuing with this framework for developing your behaviour change intervention.
-In Table 3, we show how COM-B can be used to select specific behaviour change tools for improving the management of invasive animals.
+If you identify: